-Requests for clarifications must be sent by electronic mail and must be received by the Technical Committee by the date indicated on the Competition Calendar.
+Requests for clarifications must be sent by electronic mail and must be received by the Technical Committee by 11: 59 P.M. to iamoot@wcl.american.edu on the date indicated on the Competition Calendar.
 The Technical Committee will not issue clarifications for any requests received after the deadline.